Mattress Firmness Guide

 Based on the position you usually sleep in, you may prefer a different level of firmness.
 This has to do with how much pressure is placed on certain parts of your body while you’re resting in that position.

 - Stomach sleepers: Because firmer mattresses will push up on your body more, stomach sleepers tend to find the most comfort in mattresses that fall on the firmer end of the spectrum.
 Firmer mattresses will help elevate the pelvis and hips, which is important for relieving pressure in these areas when sleeping on your stomach.
+If this is you, head over to our best mattress for stomach sleepers page.

 Age is just a number.
 But we’re just going to leave this here: firmer mattresses will inherently be easier to get out of.
 So if you’re older and getting out of bed isn’t as easy as it used to be (or if you’re not old and still find this hard), then a firmer mattress might be the way to go.